maximilienroberti/Scriptor-blog/_posts/2019-12-08-fastai-with-🤗transformers-bert-roberta-xlnet-xlm-distilbert.md

 pip install transformers
 ```

-The versions of the libraries used for this demonstration are `fastai` 1.0.58 and transformers `2.1.1`.
+The versions of the libraries used for this demonstration are `fastai` 1.0.58 and `transformers` 2.1.1.

 ### 🎬 The example task